 Also, prepare for people that have bought from you.
 It’s less expensive to retain them than acquire new customers.
 That’s where email automation and retargeted ads come in.
 Optimize your content for cross/upsells after purchase and getting reviews.
 Don’t forget those that don’t buy from you after a while.
-I’ve explained more in the email automation section in this article.
+I’ve explained more in the email automation section of this article.

 In addition to written content and messaging, you need to line up your branded imagery before you start building your website.
 You’ll need product photos, lifestyle images, and stock photos to supplement your image library.

-Your logo, choice of colors and fonts all matter.
+Your logo, choice of colors, and fonts all matter.
 Make sure it accurately reflects the brand you want to create.
 More importantly, make sure it will resonate with your target customer.

 - How to Use Market Segmentation to Group Customers

 - Product Photography: How To Market Products With Photos [19 Pro Tips]